muritane/coordination-architecture/load-bearing_theory_stack.md

 4. **Compression is unavoidable.** Efficiency is purchased by blindness.
 5. **Viability precedes optimization.** A system must remain capable of further execution and redesign.

 These are not assumptions.
-They are constraints.
+They are structural facts.

 ---